Means of Steadfastness: Standing Firm in Islam

 Making the one stand firm who is tossed about by the winds of doubt and confusion is a serious matter which needs tremendous means as befits the seriousness and difficulty of the task at hand.

-It is part of Allaahs mercy towards us that He has shown to us, in His Book and through the words and life of His Prophet [an error occurred while processing this directive] (peace and blessings of Allaah be upon him) many ways of being steadfast in Islam.
+It is part of Allaahs mercy towards us that He has shown to us, in His Book and through the words and life of His Prophet (peace and blessings of Allaah be upon him) many ways of being steadfast in Islam.
 I will discuss some of them below:

 Turning towards the Quraan